Credential Dumping

 Conclusion

-Sometimes, ideas as simple as downgrading the version of the authentication mechanism can serve to be dangerous.
-As this attack doesn’t require any tools that are on the target of various Defensive Mechanisms it can fly under the radar and get those credentials.
-This is a testament that Security is ever-evolving and the only way to get ahead of an attacker is to think like one.
+Sometimes, ideas as simple as NTLM Downgrade Attack—specifically downgrading the version of the authentication mechanism—can serve to be dangerous.
+Moreover, since this attack doesn’t require any tools that are on the target of various Defensive Mechanisms, it can easily fly under the radar.
+As a result, it can successfully retrieve those credentials.
+Consequently, this is a testament that Security is ever-evolving.
+Therefore, the only way to get ahead of an attacker is to think like one.

 Author: Pavandeep Singh is a Technical Writer, Researcher, and Penetration Tester.
 Can be Contacted on Twitter and LinkedIn